What is the Active Ingredient?

 - When possible, use the dosage that corresponds with the current weight of your child.
 If you do not know their weight, the age-related dose can be used.

-- Don’t squirt the medicine in the back of the throat, as this could choke your child.
-Instead, slowly squirt the medicine between your child’s tongue and their cheek, giving them time to swallow between each squirt.
+- Slowly squirt the medicine between your child’s tongue and their cheek, giving them time to swallow between each squirt.
+Don’t squirt the medicine in the back of the throat, as this could choke your child.

 - It is not recommended to add medications to infant formula or feeding bottles because of the risk of the child not taking the full dose.
 If you must add medication to a drink, make sure the child drinks it all.